Kim Kardashian Is All Curves In Skin-Tight Leather During Date Night With Kanye West

 Kim Kardashian and Kanye West may be the parents of four children, but they still make time for themselves.
 The Daily Mail reports that the pair were seen having a solo date night in Los Angeles on Saturday night as they left the little ones — North, Saint, Chicago, and Psalm — at home.

-Kim and Kanye headed out to Cafe Habana for a romantic night out and they both rocked much different looks for their dinner date.
+Kim and Kanye headed out to Cafe Habana for a romantic night out and they both rocked very different looks for their dinner date.
 The Keeping Up with the Kardashians star wowed in a skin-tight black top that showed off her ample bust, tiny waist, and toned arms.
 She added a pair of form-fitting leather pants, which put her hourglass figure and curvy booty on full display.

 Kim had her waist-length, dark hair pulled back into a sleek ponytail behind her head and braided it all the way down.
 She rocked a full face of makeup for the outing, which included a bronzed glow, darkened eyebrows, pink blush on her cheeks, and a nude lip.
 She accessorized the look with a pair of dark sunglasses and a tiny black leather handbag.